jhilikb/UCS671/README.md

+Look at the document "Syllabus" to check the MST topics, evaluation scheme and other details

 1. **Start with _Connecting_**
    Here you will learn how to connect your jetson to your laptop in a headless mode (i.e. without monitor)